aws-samples/eks-workshop-v2/website/docs/observability/resource-view/workloads-view/pods_view.md

 ![Insights](/img/resource-view/filter-pod.jpg)

 The resources view for all Kubernetes API resource types, offers two views - structured view and raw view.
 The structured view provides a visual representation of the resource to help access the data for the resource.
-In the example below, you can see a structured view for the catalog pod that breaks the pod information into Info, Containers, Labels and Annotations sections.
+In this example (below), you can see a structured view for the catalog pod that breaks the pod information into Info, Containers, Labels and Annotations sections.
 It also details the associated replicaset, namespace and node.

 ![Insights](/img/resource-view/pod-detail-structured.jpg)